VinAIResearch/Anti-DreamBooth/README.md

   </tr>
 </table>

 Please put them in `./stable-diffusion/`.
 Note: Stable Diffusion version 2.1 is the default version in all of our experiments.

+> GPU allocation: All experiments are performed on a single NVIDIA 40GB A100 GPU.

 ## Dataset preparation
 We have experimented on these two datasets: